ElianDELMAS/LittlePrincess/README.md

 ## Download link to our project sources:

-Code, and optionally videos, slides (in pdf), and .exe file that will be valid until 30 April 2025.
+Link to the unitypackage: https://drive.google.com/file/d/1J4k5DAk26uGOaAGFYUy4J2p1Ka6g-r0W/view?usp=drive_link

+Link to the source files: https://github.com/ElianDELMAS/LittlePrincess

+Link to the slides: https://drive.google.com/file/d/1ONHdsECH48ox8i7RXjmVgcENJlhDhvHI/view?usp=drive_link

 ## Version of Unity used:

-We use the version 6000.0.36f1 of Unity.
+We used the version 6000.0.36f1 of Unity.

-## Additional libraries and plugins to run our project (optional):

 ## Assets and resources that we created 100%:

-- 3D models:
+- 3D models: Our 3D models from the TD3
-- animations:
+- animations: Our animations from the TD3
-- sound:
-- images:
-- scripts:
+- scripts: All the scripts in the Assets and Scripts folders

 ## External assets and resources we used 100% without modification:
-(link to the source, with a few words indicating where it was used (ex: “scene X”, “game menu background”))
 - 3D models:
   - Everywhere
     - The Little Princess = https://sketchfab.com/3d-models/minecraft-alex-ae962e4a336a44929b88d7036ee71a8a